jimmoffitt/developer_advocate.blog/BuildingDMNotificationDemo.md

-# Enrolling subscribers to a geo-based notification service with the Twitter DM API
+# Enrolling subscribers to a geo-based notification service with the Twitter Direct Message API

 + [Introduction](#intro)
 + [Getting Started](#getting_started)